Roland Emmerich

-Roland Emmerich ([ˈʁoːlant ˈɛməʁɪç]; born 10 November 1955) is a German film director, screenwriter, and producer.
-He is widely known for his science fiction and disaster films and has been called a "master of disaster" within the industry.
-His films, most of which are English-language Hollywood productions, have made more than $3 billion worldwide, including just over $1 billion in the United States, making him the country's 15th-highest-grossing director of all time.
+Roland Emmerich ([ˈʁoːlant ˈɛməʁɪç]; born 10 November 1955) is a German-American filmmaker.
+Emmerich is widely known for his science fiction and disaster films and has been called a "master of disaster" within the movie industry.
+His films, most of which are English-language Hollywood productions, have made more than $3 billion worldwide, including just over $1 billion in the United States, making him the 17th-highest-grossing Hollywood director of all time.